-III.2.
-Number of bird strikes with aircrafts caused by Barnacle Goose
+III.1.
+Number of birdstrikes with aircrafts caused by Barnacle Goose

 This indicator measures the progress towards the Fundamental Objective III.
-Minimize the risk to public health and air safety.
-The frequency of bird strikes with Barnacle Goose is the direct indicator for the development in incidents, cumulated from local airports to national and international levels.
-The risk is likely to increase with the number of Barnacle Geese passing over airports (see Indicator III.3).
+Minimize the risk to air safety.
+The frequency of birdstrikes with Barnacle Goose is the direct indicator for the development in incidents, cumulated from local airports to national and international levels.
+The risk is likely to increase with the number of Barnacle Geese passing over airports (see Indicator III.2).

-The indicator is the number of bird strikes caused by Barnacle Geese in commercial airports in the Range States.
+The indicator is the number of birdstrikes caused by Barnacle Geese in commercial airports in the Range States.

 Data collected at airport and national level, species-specific and annually.
-This indicator is reported as a standard in all commercial civil airports and the airport authorities attempt to make an identification of the species causing the bird strike.
+This indicator is reported as a standard in all commercial civil airports and the airport authorities attempt to make an identification of the species causing the birdstrike.
 Airports will be asked to report:

-- a) Date, time of bird strike,
+- a) Date, time of birdstrike,

 - b) Species, flock size, number struck,

 - c) Aircraft model,

 - d) Phase of flight (takeoff, landing, descent, climb, en route).

-Bird strike data will be compiled from the national statutory authorities.
+Birdstrike data will be compiled from the national statutory authorities.
 The authorities will also be asked to report any change in reporting practices, which may influence the indicator.